-You might like to read more about a palliative roux-en-y procedure, stenting procedure or jejunostomy procedure by following the links.
+You might like to read more about a palliative roux-en-y procedure, stenting or jejunostomy procedure by following the links.

 As mentioned, curative surgery involves removing the stomach and this is known as a gastrectomy.

-Coughing and retching is not uncommon after gastrectomy and can occur along with a number of other complications.
+Coughing and retching after gastrectomy is not uncommon after gastrectomy and can occur along with a number of other complications.